vanlooverenkoen/lifepowr-flexio/README.md

 ## Remarks:

 - I am not a designer!
 But I do know what a good design should look like.
-Correct padding, safe area,... this is all implementated.
+Correct padding, safe area,... this is all implemented.
 A designer should take a good look at what should be shown on the screen itself.
 But this is how I would want to see it as a user.
 - Current implementation was done for phone.
 No tablet or web support. (only small improvements on web)
 - Translation setup is done.
 (Using locale_gen, a package that I created myself) But I did not have time to translate the app.
 - Loading states are implemented.
 Error states are not implemented.
 (But I would do it in a real app)